benlynch1931/CV/README.md

 ## Experience

+**TransVault (ISV Company), Clevedon** ('16)

+_School Work Experience_

+- I spent a week rotating around the departments, whilst experiencing an office environment.
+I particularly enjoyed the Product Management and Marketing Departments.
+During this week, I began creating a prototype of a Restaurant Management software product.
+I then pitched this to colleagues at TransVault as if it were a real life meeting.

 **Crown Inn, Churchill** (TO CONFIRM)
-_Your job title_

-- Any experience relevent to software development
+_Bartender_

+- I secured a job here when I worked on resetting the till from The Crown Inn, Axbridge and worked on inplementing all the information needed for this new pub.
+It was a long haul, but taught me the importance of committment and time management when working towards a deadline.

 **The Crown Inn, Axbridge** (April '19 - July '20)
-_Bar Supervisor (February '20 - July '20)
+_Bar Supervisor (February '20 - July '20)_

-Bartender (April '19 - January '20)_
+_Bartender (April '19 - January '20)_

 - As an additional role to being a bartender or supervisor, I was the person who sorted out the till and any issues we ran into or any menu updates that needed putting in.
 - I took the initiative to be the one to set up the new Wi-Fi router for the pub, which took longer than expected due to miscommunication with the various internet provider companies, so it was a chance for me to actively problem solve in the real world.

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.

 #### Leadership